Joe Ghartey: Legal career and academia

 Ghartey undertook his National Service duty as Legal Officer to the Komenda Eguafo Abirem District Assembly in the Central Region of the Republic of Ghana.
 He also took up a job as an Associate at the Chambers of Lawyer Gwira in Sekondi.
-Later, he would join the firm of Akufo-Addo, Prempeh & Co., a leading law firms in Ghana, which was co-founded by his future colleague parliamentarian and Cabinet Minister in the John Kufuor administration, Nana Akufo-Addo.
-Ghartey left this firm after seven years and in 1994 co-founded the law firm, Ghartey & Ghartey with his wife Efua Ghartey, who is a respected lawyer in her own right.
-He is currently the Senior Partner at Ghartey & Ghartey, a well respected firm of barristers & Sand solicitors located at Labone in Accra.
+Later, he would join the firm of Akufo-Addo, Prempeh & Co., a leading law firm in Ghana, which was co-founded by his future colleague parliamentarian and Cabinet Minister in the John Kufuor administration, Nana Akufo-Addo.
+Ghartey left this firm after seven years and in 1994 co-founded the law firm, Ghartey & Ghartey with his wife Efua Ghartey, who is also a lawyer.
+He is the senior partner of a Labone-based law firm.

-Throughout his legal career, Ghartey has invested heavily in providing legal services to businesses that are keen on creating jobs for a stronger Ghanaian economy.
-In his own words, "A strong economy hinges on strong businesses.
-Strong businesses must of necessity have strong legal foundations".
-He has provided legal services to several corporate entities and professional bodies, both nationally and internationally, ranging from the field of Taxation through to Labour law, Environmental and Company law.
-He is an authority in Corporate and Investment law.
+Ghartey has provided legal services to several corporate entities and professional bodies, both nationally and internationally, ranging from the field of Taxation through to Labour law, Environmental and Company law.

-He has additionally supported many Human Rights causes in Ghana.
-As a co-founder of the Ghana Committee on Human and Peoples Rights, Hon.
-Ghartey has provided extensive education on Human Rights, Civil Rights and Obligations to various citizen groups.
+He has supported human rights causes in Ghana.
+As a co-founder of the Ghana Committee on Human and Peoples Rights, Ghartey has provided education on Human Rights, Civil Rights and Obligations to various citizen groups.
 The committee was consequently given observer status at the African Commission on Human and Peoples’ Rights.
-He also served as Chair of the Inter African Network of Human Rights Organizations based in Zambia.
+He was chair of the Inter African Network of Human Rights Organizations based in Zambia.

-As a speaker and a teacher, Ghartey has also lectured in various fields of Law and Investment.
-He was an adjunct lecturer of Investment Law at the University of Ghana Business School.
-He has also served as lecturer in Corporate Governance and Executive MBA at the Ghana Institute of Management and Public Administration (GIMPA).
-He was also for a period an instructor at the Ghana Stock Exchange.
-In 2004, he authored what has become Ghana's leading legal publication on Investment and Business, "Doing Business and Investing in Ghana – Legal and Institutional Framework".
+Ghartey was an adjunct lecturer of Investment Law at the University of Ghana Business School.
+He has been a lecturer in Corporate Governance and Executive MBA at the Ghana Institute of Management and Public Administration (GIMPA).
+He was an instructor at the Ghana Stock Exchange.
+In 2004, he wrote Doing Business and Investing in Ghana – Legal and Institutional Framework.
 He also taught Company Law at the Ghana School of Law and Mountcrest University in Accra.